Få relevant fagstoff og invitasjon til AI og Retail-relaterte arrangementer.Meld deg på nyhetsbrevet vårt

 Fear not the returns to brick and mortar stores.

 There is no reason to fear returns on items bought online to your offline stores.
 As a wise man once said; Try to see it as an opportunity.
 Sure, you have the hassle of registering the purchase and return in your systems.
-However, getting the customer in to your physical store allows you to upsell. ”Sure, we’ll take this item back!
-What would you like instead?”
-A good sales person will have the customer leave with more value in the bag than what he came in with.
-Or at least the customer will have a good feeling, knowing that purchases for your store is risk-free.
+However, getting the customer into your physical store allows you to upsell.
+'Sure, we'll take this item back!
+What would you like instead?'
+A good salesperson will have the customer leave with more value in the bag than what he came in with.
+Or at least the customer will have a good feeling, knowing that purchases from your store are risk-free.

-If you deny the customers returns to your store, then the only thing you gain is a guaranteed dissatisfaction, and less likely that they will ever purchase from you again.
+If you deny the customers returns to your store, then the only thing you gain is guaranteed dissatisfaction, and less likely that they will ever purchase from you again.

 Best of luck!